-The City offers its employees a voluntary 457 deferred compensation plan.
+The City offers its employees a voluntary 457 deferred compensation plan, to which the City does not contribute.
 ICMA Retirement Corporation administers this plan.
 The monies deposited to this plan are not considered resources available to the City.
 Employees may contribute up to \$19,500 of wages to this plan per year.